rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 <!-- more --->

-While I'm more into Python and ML right now, I was working in Frontend for quite a while.
 At the beginning of my journey somebody told me: *"Do you know TypeScript?
 It's JavaScript with documentation."*.
 I was hooked and went down the modern rabbit hole of Frontend Development.
 Lately, I discovered this:

 ![](https://rscircus.github.io/assets/img/20200206_TsAngularSpec.png)

 🤔 - I'm not sure if things have changed, but luckily there is StackOverflow and the nice community around TypeScript.
-So here comes a solution based on the two dev.to articles referenced at the bottom.
+So here comes a solution based on the various sources referenced at the bottom.

 ## Frontend